NiChrosia/Arcanology/planning/magic/ideas.md

 A silver tool/armor set which heavily utilizes runes.
+(T3)

+A rune infuser, which takes an empty rune (Made of calcite/diamond/xenothite), and applies a pattern to it using elemental crystals.
+Rune patterns are unlocked by finding them randomly in chests, or by artificially experimenting, which will give a random (weighted, more likely to give a more common type, and can still give you ones you already have.)
+(T3-5)

 A magical device which uses the mana element as a substitute for food, resulting in effective saturation as long as the device has mana.
 (T4)